 Take a stroll on the common then make a vow to come back to exercise the next week together after watching all those crazy fit people lunging across the green.
 If it gets too cold then duck into Madeleine – a cosy and cute French café and a firm favourite of the locals with a range of sweet treats.

 Fancy something more than coffee and cake?
 Just across the road is Metro.
 Whether it’s the secret garden, a great hang out in the summer evenings under their twinkling lights or their beanbag cinema, the Metro is a great spot to visit.
-Try one of their scrummy bites with a glass of Malbec for £9 (Tuesday – Friday).
+They’ve got lots always going on so follow them on Facebook to keep in the loop, otherwise head there for brunch one weekend.

 Photo by @metro_clapham

-If you fancy something more chilled then try Franco Manca on Northcote road.
+If you however fancy something more chilled and inexpensive then try Franco Manca on Northcote road.
 You can’t go wrong with some Neapolitan-style sourdough pizzas!

 Follow that up with heading down to the Four Thieves for some time at their arcade upstairs.
 The retro gaming will evoke some childhood memories!
 Game on!